AlexIn-Tech/Swiss-IT-Tech-News/README.md

 3) Create your telegram channel , for example here is mine : https://t.me/SwissITNews

-4) Create a bot using by sending a message to "@BotFather" on Telegram
+4) Create a bot by sending a message to "@BotFather" on Telegram

 5) Add your bot to your channel and setup permissions to send messages